thk123/se4be-website/index.md

 This seminar can be adjusted by reviewing some of your existing code to see the kind of problems that your experiencing and focusing on the techniques that will apply to your code base.
 [Get in touch](mailto:hi@tkiley.co.uk) today to start learning how to write better code.

+#### Seminar Syllabus

 A code review process involves having one developer review another developers changes to the source code before it is submitted.
 It is a key step to _ensuring that code understood by everyone_, as well as sharing coding best practices organically.
+The seminar can cover:

+ * A working definition of good code.
+ * How to make code readable.
+ * How to make code testable.
+ * How to make code maintainable.

+ Software & Technologies:

+* [Python](https://www.python.org/){:target="_blank"} - a popular programming language

 This seminar will cover all the advantages of a code review process.
 It will explain how to implement one, and then how to make the most of it.
 ### Code Review